-Viacom is a leading global entertainment content company that connects with audiences through compelling content across television, motion picture, online and mobile platforms in more than 160 countries and territories.
+Viacom is a leading global entertainment content company that connects with audiences through compelling content across television, motion picture, online and mobile platforms in over 160 countries and territories.
 We manage our operations through two reporting segments: Media Networks and Filmed Entertainment.
-References in this document to "Viacom," "Company," "we," "us" and "our" generally mean Viacom Inc. and our consolidated subsidiaries through which our various businesses are conducted.
+References in this document to "Viacom," "Company," "we," "us" and "our" mean Viacom Inc. and our consolidated subsidiaries, unless the context requires otherwise.

 In 2010, we changed our fiscal year end to September 30 from December 31 to better align our financial reporting period, as well as our annual planning and budgeting process, with our business cycle, particularly the cable broadcast year.
-This Annual Report on Form 10-K reports our financial results for the twelve months ended September 30, 2011 (our first full fiscal year since the change), which we refer to as "fiscal year 2011."
-Our "fiscal year 2010" results reflect our results for the nine-month transition period ended September 30, 2010, and our "fiscal year 2009" results reflect our results for the twelve months ended December 31, 2009.
+This Annual Report on Form 10-K reports our financial results for the twelve months ended September 30, 2012, which we refer to as "fiscal year 2012."
+Our "fiscal year 2011" results reflect our results for the twelve-months ended September 30, 2011 and our "fiscal year 2010" results reflect our results for the nine-month transition period ended September 30, 2010.